RivaD2/personal/udemy-typescript-complete-guide/typescript-notes.md

 **How TypeScript Compliler works:**

 - IN the sorting app, inside the directory I ran `tsc + name of file`
-- TS compliles the file and spits out index.js file
+- TS compiles the file and spits out index.js file
 - Index.js contains JS equivalent of TS code
-- Everytime I compile the file, I will end up with another js file
+- Every time I compile the file, I will end up with another js file
 - If I had all source code in root project folder, things get a bit messy
 - So all TS code was moved to `src` folder and all compiled js files went in a `build` folder.
 The build directory just organizes the compiled code